addiittiii/d2mr_transpose_to_quarto_aditij/assessment.md

 - About my previous unedited paper vs. my new paper:
 The paper I chose is a random work from my first year of undergrad.
 It is not formatted in APA and lacks structure.
 It has no visualization whatsoever and the tables have poor formatting.
-Moreover, it does not comply to the manuscript formatting i.e no title page, etc. I aimed to change all that with this project and incorporate additional R skills to write the whole manuscript in R.
+Moreover, it does not comply to the manuscript formatting i.e no title page, procedure section, participant section, dedicated measures sectionetc.
+I changed and added all of that with this project and incorporated additional R skills to upgrade the whole manuscript.

 ## Additional information